euan-forrester/ai-wisdom-3-sample/README.md

 You can find a more in-depth explanation of how a PID controller works and what's going on here: https://github.com/euan-forrester/ai-wisdom-2-sample

-Here are the help screens within the demo that explain the P, I, and D terms:
+For a quick reference here are the help screens within the demo:

+The P term:

 ![Explanation of the P term](/images/p-explanation.png)

+the I term:

 ![Explanation of the I term](/images/i-explanation.png)

+and the D term:

 ![Explanation of the D term](/images/d-explanation.png)

 #### Changing how the missile handles